 - The study field placed between Law and Nursing bachelors, which are both 4-year professional degrees.
 Overall, ‘business and management’ was 9th out of 21 undergraduate degree categories.

-Every employer needs professionals to do jobs such as accounting, financial management, human resources management, marketing and public relations.
-That means people with business qualifications are always in demand across Australia.
+Every employer needs professionals to do core administration jobs.
+They can’t do without people doing accounting, financial management, human resources management, marketing, public relations, and so forth.
+That means people with business qualifications are always in demand.

-5. To Learn How to Start or Run a Business
+5. Learn How to Start or Run a Business

 Gaining skills for running a business can prove valuable even if your main goal is just to land a salaried job.
 With experience, you might find yourself running part of a business soon.
 As well, opportunities could arise to be a freelancer, franchisee or small business owner.
 The online gig economy is a growing destination for enterprising people with business skills.